kanchankahar23/ASTRO-AI/README.md

 ## 📌 Overview

-**AstroAI** is an MCA major project built on the MERN stack (MongoDB, Express, React, Node.js).
+**AstroAI** is a full-stack web application built on the MERN stack (MongoDB, Express, React, Node.js).
 It integrates Google Gemini and Groq AI APIs to generate personalized astrology content — including daily horoscopes, birth chart readings, compatibility reports, and a multi-turn conversational astrology assistant.

 ---